modelica/fmi-ls-bus/headers/tests/README.md

+# Module Tests

+This directory

-# Adding Tests for a New Module
+## Adding Tests for a New Module
+To add tests for another module, a few files need to be added and altered.